PowerShell Scripting Cheatsheet¶

 PS> $names[1] # wilma

-PS> $names.remove(3) # dino ran away or did he?
+PS> $names.Remove(3) # dino ran away or did he?

 PS> $names.Count # 4, no dino is still there